Find Answers to All of Your Questions Here

 • What are the requirements for successful completion?

-● Successfully pass the Street Strategies online e-Course
+• Successfully complete the MSF Street Strategies online e-Course

-● Pass the riding assessment that measure riding competencies
+• Must pass the riding assessment that measures riding competencies

-● Provide their own motorcycle, along with proof of registration and insurance
+• Must provide own motorcycle with proof of registration and insurance

 • Will I get my license if I pass the course?